 Their various internships and research experiences have made the graduates of the Faculty of Science much sought-after employees.
 They are found in many sectors including civil service, education, biotechnology, testing and accreditation, pharmaceuticals, environmental consulting, finance, insurance and actuarial, data analytics, etc.

-The CMB major Dorothy said, ‘If you are interested in biological research, or want to have a taste of what research is like, CMB is undoubtedly for you.
+The CMBI major Dorothy said, ‘If you are interested in biological research, or want to have a taste of what research is like, CMBI is undoubtedly for you.
 The training it provides will definitely benefit you in your future path.’

 Published: Summer 2017